CVE ROLL · Q2 2026

 Mexican Government · jailbroken-chatbot breachNine agencies · 150 GB exfiltrated

 A single operator jailbroke Claude and ChatGPT over a four-week campaign from December 2025 through January 2026.
 The AI was instructed to act as a bug-bounty researcher.
 195 million taxpayer records, voter rolls, civil registry files, and government employee credentials were stolen across federal (SAT, INE), state (Jalisco, Michoacán, Tamaulipas), and municipal (Mexico City civil registry, Monterrey water utility) systems.
 No custom malware.
 No zero-day.
 Disclosed by Gambit Security.
-Four of the alleged victims disputed the account; Anthropic confirmed the activity and banned the accounts.
+Note: four of the alleged victims disputed the account.
+Anthropic confirmed the activity and banned the accounts.
+Scale figures are sourced from Gambit's disclosure via Bloomberg and have not been independently verified.

 Bloomberg · Gambit · Anthropic